vmware-archive/nsxraml/md-version/nsxvapi.md

 ### /2.0/vdn/controller

 * **post** *(secured)*: Adds a new NSX controller on the specified given cluster.
+The *hostId* parameter is optional.
+The *resourcePoolId* can be either the *clusterId* or *resourcePoolId*.
+___
-The hostId parameter is optional.
-The resourcePoolId can be either the clusterId or resourcePoolId.
-The IP address of the controller node will be allocated from the specified IP pool. deployType determines the controller node memory size and can be small, medium, or large.
+The IP address of the controller node will be allocated from the specified IP pool.
+The *deployType* property determines the controller node memory size and can be small, medium, or large.
 However, different controller deployment types are not currently supported because the OVF overrides it and different OVF types require changes in the manager build scripts.
-Despite not being supported, an arbitrary deployType size must still be specified or an error will be returned.
+Despite not being supported, an arbitrary *deployType* size must still be specified or an error will be returned.
 Request without body to upgrade controller cluster.

 * **get** *(secured)*: Retrieves details and runtime status for all controllers.
 Runtime status can be one of the following:
-  **Deploying** ‐ controller is being deployed and the procedure has not completed yet.
+  * **Deploying** ‐ controller is being deployed and the procedure has not completed yet.
-  **Removing** ‐ controller is being removed and the procedure has not completed yet.
+  * **Removing** ‐ controller is being removed and the procedure has not completed yet.
-  **Running** ‐ controller has been deployed and can respond to API invocation.
+  * **Running** ‐ controller has been deployed and can respond to API invocation.
-  **Unknown** ‐ controller has been deployed but fails to respond to API invocation.
+  * **Unknown** ‐ controller has been deployed but fails to respond to API invocation.

 ### /2.0/vdn/controller/upgrade-available